1869 12¢ S.S. Adriatic Pictorial

 In 1854, one of Collins’ ships collided with another vessel in thick fog and sank.
 Some 322 passengers died, including Collins’ wife and children.
 Despite his grief, Collins was determined to push forward and resolved to build a bigger, faster, and more luxurious ship, the Adriatic.
 Launched on April 7, 1856, the Adriatic was 355 feet long, weighed 3,670 tons, and could reach a speed of 13 knots.

 The Adriatic was supposed to go into service that November, but was delayed due to technical problems.
 The following year the ship completed its sea trials and was ready for service.

 The Adriatic was a shining example of modern innovation.
 It was the largest and fastest ocean liner in the world and considered a modern marvel at the time.
 However, its late delivery caused financial troubles for the company and they soon went bankrupt.

-The Adriatic made one voyage along the Collins Line before the company went bankrupt.
+The Adriatic made one voyage under the Collins Line before the company went bankrupt.
 It was then sold to the Royal Atlantic Steam Navigation Company.
 In 1861, the ship set a transatlantic record, traveling from Galway, Ireland, to St. John’s, Newfoundland, in just five days and 19 hours.
 Today that’s quaint, but at the time it was astounding.
-In 1868 it was sold again, to Bates & Co. of Liverpool.
+In 1868, it was sold again, to Bates & Co. of Liverpool.
 Under that service the Adriatic was converted to a sailing ship.
 It had its last voyage in 1885, when it went aground on Africa’s West Coast.